-Plywood is probably the most common subfloor out there, and in fact, until the 1980s, was just about the only subfloor used in single family homes.
-Plywood is made by layering fabricated sheets of wood veneer and then bonding them together with special adhesives under heat and pressure.
+Plywood is probably the most common subfloor material out there; in fact, until the 1980s, it was just about the only subfloor used in single-family homes.
+Plywood is made by layering fabricated sheets of wood veneer and bonding them together with special adhesives under heat and pressure.

-Because these layers are cross-laminated and layered, plywood is incredibly strong and not susceptible to the expansion and contraction that hardwood is.
+Because these layers are cross-laminated and layered, plywood subfloor is solid and not susceptible to the expansion and contraction that hardwood is.
 Plywood typically comes in interlocking sheets that measure 4-foot by 8-foot and are either 5/8 or ¾ inches thick.

-Because these sheets have a tongue and groove that interlock, plywood makes an incredibly secure base for just about any flooring, including hardwood, laminates and bamboo.
+Because these sheets have a tongue and groove that interlock, plywood subfloor makes an incredibly secure base for just about any flooring, including hardwood, laminates, and bamboo.
 If you are installing new floors and subfloors and choose to go with plywood, remember to apply subfloor adhesive to the top of the floor joists.
-This will prevent the plywood from moving around and squeaking.
+This will prevent the plywood subfloor itself from moving around and squeaking.

 Oriented Strand Board (OSB)

-Generally speaking, ¾-inch thick bamboo (solid) floors would be installed right over top of ¾-inch thick OSB subfloor, and the planks at a 90 degree angle across the floor joists.
+Generally speaking, ¾-inch thick bamboo (solid) floors would be installed right over the top of the ¾-inch thick OSB subfloor, and the planks at a 90-degree angle across the floor joists.
 This pattern will stabilize and strengthen the whole flooring system.

-When installing engineered, solid or floating that’s less than ½-inch thick, we recommend you add an additional 3/8-inch or ½-inch thick plywood underpayment.
+When installing engineered, solid, or floating that’s less than ½-inch thick, we recommend you add 3/8-inch or ½-inch thick plywood underpayment.
 This addition, when glued or screwed onto your OSB subfloor, will add stability.

-You may think pouring a concrete subfloor will solve all your moisture problems, but concrete is susceptible as well.
-Concrete slabs, which are typically 4 to 6 inch thick and 3,500 – 5,500 –pound per square inch (psi) are created using water, and they can take months to fully dry out.
+You may think choosing concrete as a subfloor material will solve all your moisture problems, but concrete is susceptible as well.
+Concrete slabs, which are typically 4 to 6 inches thick and 3,500 – 5,500 –pounds per square inch (psi), are created using water, and they can take months to dry out fully.

-Because of this you will absolutely need to test your slabs before installing your finished floors.
-An easy way to do this is to tape a few sheets of plastic down on several areas of your slabs and wait a few days.
-If moisture develops under the plastic, your slabs aren’t dry and your bamboo floors should NOT be installed.
+Because of this, you will absolutely need to test your slabs before installing your finished floors.
+An easy way to do this is to tape a few plastic sheets down on several areas of your slabs and wait a few days.
+If moisture develops under the plastic, your slabs aren’t dry, and your bamboo floors should NOT be installed.
 To minimize water transfer from natural outdoor water levels, install plastic before pouring your slabs.

-High performance panels are becoming more common in building.
-These panels are engineered and offer many of the same benefits of plywood and OSB but with some distinct advantages.
-These boards are built specifically to be moisture-resistant and have been manufactured with special resins integrated right into the panels.
+High-performance panels are becoming more common in buildings.
+These panels are engineered and offer many of the same plywood and OSB benefits but with some distinct advantages.
+These boards are built specifically to be moisture-resistant and manufactured with special resins integrated right into the panels.

-In addition to standing up to moisture, high performance panels are also more durable than traditional plywood or OSB underlayment.
-Thanks to added density and resin technology, the panels are stiffer and stronger and are able to hold nails better.
-Panels come in 19/32-inch, 23/32-inch, 7/8-inch, 1-inch, and 1 1/8-inch thicknesses, and install and remain flat.
+In addition to standing up to moisture, high-performance panels are also more durable than traditional plywood or OSB underlayment.
+Thanks to added density and resin technology, the panels are stiffer and stronger and can hold nails better.
+Panels come in 19/32-inch, 23/32-inch, 7/8-inch, 1-inch, and 1 1/8-inch thickness, and install and remain flat.

 Oftentimes when building a home, the subfloor gets installed before the roof does.
-This means the subfloor is going to be exposed to the elements and inevitably get wet from snow or rain.
-Both OSB and plywood will absorb water and this can lead to the subfloors swelling and requiring either sanding or total replacement before the finish floor can be installed on top.
+This means the subfloor will be exposed to the elements and inevitably get wet from snow or rain.
+Both OSB and plywood will absorb water, leading to the subfloors swelling and requiring either sanding or total replacement before the finish floor can be installed on top.

 There are differing opinions on which material stands up better to moisture.
-Many builders consider OSB to be more structurally sound than plywood, and many others say that OSB edges, particularly edges that have been cut, will swell when exposed to significant amounts of water.
-Others say that when plywood takes on moisture it expands evenly throughout the panel, dries quicker, and shrinks to its original size quicker than OSB.
+Many builders consider OSB to be more structurally sound than plywood.
+Many others say that OSB edges, particularly edges that have been cut, will swell when exposed to significant amounts of water amounts say that when plywood takes on moisture, it expands evenly throughout the panel, dries quicker, and shrinks its original size quicker than OSB.

 Subfloor Installation Management Tips

 Assuming you will be installing your bamboo floors over either plywood or OSB, the two most common and affordable subflooring materials, you’ll want to set your moisture meter accordingly and measure by taking at least 20 readings per 1,000 square feet.
-Compare that level to that of your new bamboo planks and follow manufacturer’s guidelines for acceptable percentage difference between the two.
+Compare that level to your new bamboo planks and follow the manufacturer’s guidelines for an acceptable percentage difference between the two.

 Should you find areas of your subfloor where moisture may be a concern, consider installing a vapor retarder over your subfloor to minimize moisture transfer and the impact of seasonal humidity fluctuations.